Symphony No. 103 (Haydn): II. Andante più tosto allegretto

 The pattern of the movement is: (a) minor theme, (b) major theme, (c) first variation on the minor theme (woodwinds), (d) first variation on the major theme (for violin solo), (e) second variation on the minor theme (trumpets and drums), (f) second variation on the major theme (ditto), (g) a long coda section, based on the major theme.

 The double variations had been a favorite musical form of the composer for about 20 years.
-Along with the Piano Trio H. XV:23 from the same year, this was the last set he wrote.
+Along with the Piano Trio, Hob.
+XV:23 from the same year, this was the last set he wrote.

 III.
 Menuetto

 The minuet is in the home key of E♭ major.
 James Keller describes the movement thus: "minor-key shadows flicker across a landscape filled with yodeling."
 Charles Rosen, in The Classical Style, chose this minuet to illustrate the point that Classical-era minuets often have very strong first beats, in contrast to the more flowing rhythm of the Baroque minuet.